beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 order|Row-_and_column-major_order]].
 This means with a 2D array, the first index listed indicates the row, and the second the column.

-You an also use initializers on multidimensional arrays by nesting them:
+You can also use initializers on multidimensional arrays by nesting them:

 ``` {.c .numberLines}
 #include <stdio.h>